Bahram-Durani/Cosine_Similarity/README.md

 * The similarity measurement is a measure of the cosine of the angle between the two non-zero vectors A and B.

 ![image](https://user-images.githubusercontent.com/116465139/211195429-017fae78-573b-4c52-9501-228d884ef728.png)

+* Two vectors with 55% similarity based on the cosine of the angle between the vectors

 ![image](https://user-images.githubusercontent.com/116465139/211195432-86f9555b-677d-429c-9a77-8565f96d0427.png)

-Two vectors with 98% similarity based on the cosine of the angle between the vectors.
+* Two vectors with 98% similarity based on the cosine of the angle between the vectors.